oliverfindl/vue-fetcher/README.md

 > vue-fetcher 1.x works with [Vue](https://github.com/vuejs/vue) 1.x and 2.x.
 It's also compatible with [vue-router](https://github.com/vuejs/vue-router) 2.x and 3.x and also with [axios](https://github.com/axios/axios), which fallbacks to window.fetch if [axios](https://github.com/axios/axios) is not detected.

-> vue-fetcher does not follow Single File Component approach, instead it's using 2 separate files for component logic and component template.
+> vue-fetcher does not follow Single File Component approach.
+It's using 2 separate files for component logic and component template instead.

 ---